ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 The backend HTTP settings section, among other things, defines the port and protocol to use, the backend hostname and the associated health probe.

-It's important to note that the backend will use an SSL connection to communicate with API Management.
-However, it's currently not possible to use mTLS between the application gateway and a backend.
+It's important to note that the backend will use a normal TLS connection to communicate with API Management, because it's currently not possible to use mTLS between the application gateway and a backend.
 Please refer to [the FAQ](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-faq#is-mutual-authentication-available-between-application-gateway-and-its-backend-pools) for more details.

 ##### Request routing rule